dhirajmourya332/infotrixs/README.md

 # INFOTRIXS

-Repository for all the tasks / projects given at Infotrixs
+Repository for week1 task given at Infotrixs